agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 ### High Volatility Near the Top and Bottom

-Teams near the top or the bottom of the standings have only a smaller number of matches used to compute one component of their score.
+Teams near the top or the bottom of the standings have a small number of matches used to compute one component of their score.
 This tends to increase the volatility of their scores relative to midtable teams that have a lot of matches counted on either side.

 This is a bigger problem because it means that teams near the top and bottom are more likely to have a high gatekeeper score just because they won or lost a single match, whereas teams in the middle need to win or lose many matches to change their score.

-I could adjust the score by the number of games, or compute an estimate on the variance, but for now I will just call out this issue as we run into it.
+I could adjust the score by the number of games, or compute an estimate of the variance, but for now I will just call out this issue as I run into it.

 ## The Data